RockBrandeis/cs217b-AS/README.md

 # Installation & dependency requirements Guide:

-- Make sure you have Python 3.8(or above) installed
+- Make sure you have Python 3.8(or above) installed .

-- Require packges:
+- Make sure you have Docker setup and ready to run.

+- Use the following commands to download require packges(For assignment3 only, you won't need the following since those are already downloaded through Dockerfile):

 ```bash
 $ pip install fastapi